ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 Load the workflow
 ---------------------

-To load the workflow environment, source the lmod-setup file.
-Then load the workflow conda environment by running:
+To load the workflow environment, source the lmod-setup file and load the workflow conda environment by running:

 .. include:: ../../doc-snippets/load-env.rst